 We are living in unprecedented times as many of us shelter in place in our homes; alone, with a partner or roommates, or with children.
-At this time, late March of 2020, we have no clear idea of how long this will last… but I imagine it’s going to be some weeks, possibly months, before we are able to gather in groups again and hug people.
+At the time of this writing, we have no clear idea of how long this will last… but I imagine it’s going to be some weeks, possibly months, before we are able to gather in groups again and hug people.
 Challenging emotions are bound to come up, over and over.

 It’s not all bad

 My own home life is amazing… I already work at home, I’m an introvert, I adore my husband (and vice versa), and we are used to being home together 24/7.
 I also have powerful tools I’ve been successfully using for many years to work through challenging emotions and to work through difficulties and disagreements with my partner.
 I want to share my 3 keys for navigating challenging emotions for those who don’t have it so easy during this time of isolation, confusion, uncertainty, and fear.

 The overarching concept I want to share today is one that I’ve been teaching to groups since 2012.
 It’s one of those easy-to-say-hard-to-do-consistently ideas.
 I believe it’s gone by the wayside because of the speed at which we’ve been living, working, and moving along with the advent of the internet and information overload.
 That concept is Presence.

 Let me break it down for you.
 I define Presence as full attention, awareness, and participation in the present moment.
 That means right now, moment by moment.
 Bringing it back again and again.
 Multi-tasking and Presence are mortal enemies.
 Thinking and Presence cannot co-exist.
 You might even call Presence an absence of thought.
 Does it sound easy?
 Let’s dive deeper.

 Presence begins with self.
 With you.
 With your body, your challenging emotions, and your feelings.
 You cannot possibly be present with another without being present with yourself first.
 Take a moment right now, close your eyes, and ask yourself the following questions:

 - What am I feeling right now in my body?